markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 > ## NEED GRAPHIC: https://trilogyed.atlassian.net/browse/FSFO-113

 Of course, these keyframes don't do anything on their own.
 We still have to apply them to an element.
-For example, if we wanted every `<div>` to fade in using our `fade-in` keyframes group, we would write:
+For example, if we wanted every `<div>` to fade in, we would reference the name of that keyframes group in conjunction with the `animation-name` property:

 ```css
 div {